-As senior pet month draws to a close, Dr Kerri McMahon, an associate veterinarian at Country Friends Veterinary Clinic, has sheds some light on arthritis in pets.
+As senior pet month draws to a close, Dr. Kerri McMahon, an associate veterinarian at Country Friends Veterinary Clinic, has shed some light on arthritis in pets.

 Saunders Comprehensive Veterinary Dictionary defines arthritis as inflammation of a joint.
 It is also known by other names such as arthropathy or polyarthritis.
 There are many different types of arthritis, such as degenerative arthritis, erosive arthritis, and rheumatoid arthritis.
 The most common form we see in veterinary medicine is degenerative arthritis that develops in our pets over time.
 Approximately 1 in 5 dogs and almost half of our cat companions silently suffer from arthritic pain.
 Bone projections and changes around the joint create significant pain, inflammation, and damage.
 Arthritis is progressive and is a permanent change in the animal.

 The diagnosis of arthritis is based on three things:

 (1) The animal’s history may suggest pain – the pet does not use stairs easily any longer, cannot jump up as easily or hesitates to jump, is increasingly inactive, etc.

 (2) The animal’s physical exam is where pain may be detected by the veterinarian.

 (3) Imaging will allow us to see where changes are and how significant they have become.

 Radiographs, or “x-rays”, are the first and most common type of imaging done.
 They are extremely successful in helping obtain a diagnosis of arthritis.
 Rarely an animal may need further imaging in the form of CT scans or MRIs for a successful diagnosis.
 This is not common.